Emergency Response Service

-Wildlife Victoria’s emergency phone service is invaluable, giving the public somewhere to call every time they find a distressed sick, injured or orphaned native animal.
+Wildlife Victoria’s Emergency Response Service is invaluable, giving the public somewhere to call every time they find a distressed sick, injured or orphaned native animal.
 We are here seven days a week including public holidays making sure our precious native animal’s welfare needs are matched with the volunteer service most appropriate; be that a rescuer, transporter, carer, vet, or other specialist.

 Our service is staffed with highly trained operators who progress through a series of questions with each caller.
 This ensures that the exact details of each animal and that particular situation are recorded along with gathering all those vital statistics used to improve conditions and advocate for wildlife over the longer term.